What is a Research Registry?

 How Do I Become Part of the Duke Registry for Autism Research?

-Click here to request an enrollment phone call.
-You may also call us at 1-888-691-1062 or send an email to firstname.lastname@example.org.
+Individuals may enroll online or over the phone.
+Click here to complete the enrollment online.
+You may also call us at 1-888-691-1062 or send an email to email@example.com.
 We will answer any questions you may have and help get you registered.
 We will explain your rights and protections as a voluntary member of the registry.
 We will ask you to share your preferred contact information.
 If you or your child have an ASD diagnosis we will also ask for a few related details.

 Click here to download the Registry for Autism Research brochure.